bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_visualizer.md

    * <i>fiber_skip</i>: Setting fiber_skip to integer values > 1 will skip over fiber tracts when plotting.
 This may improve visualization and will decrease time for rendering.
 If not specified, all fibers will be plotted.

-   * <i>contrast_multiplier (optional)</i>: Used to adjust the brightness of the images being displayed.
-Set to 1 for default brightness, <1 to darken the images, or >1 to brighten them.

  <i>roi_mesh</i>: The output of <i>define_roi</i>.
 It is only needed if plot_options.plot_mesh is set to 1.

  <i>mask</i>: A binary mask around the muscle of interest.
 It could be the output of <i>define_muscle</i> or it could have been defined in another program.
 It is only needed if plot_options.plot_mask is set to 1.